Introduction to Heat Protectant

 “Heat Protectants Eliminate All Damage”

 False.
-They reduce damage but won’t make 450°F harmless.
+They minimize damage but will not make 450°F safe.

 “You Only Need It for Flat Irons”

 Nope.
-Even blow dryers and curling brushes can cause heat damage.
+Even blow driers and curling brushes can make your hair heat-damaged.

 “More Product Means More Protection”

-Too much product can leave your hair feeling weighed down and looking oily.
-Less is more.
+An excessive amount of product will have your hair looking and feeling weighed down and oily.
+More is less.

 Benefits of Regularly Using Heat Protectant